-Students who wish to seek counsel and/or resources without informing law enforcement or triggering a duty to investigate by the university have options that are more confidential, while still complying with federal and state law.
+Students who wish to seek counseling and/or resources without informing law enforcement or triggering a duty to investigate by the university have options that are more confidential, while still complying with federal and state law.

-If you choose to report confidentially, there are several options for receiving support and services.
-A student may also choose to report confidentially at first, and then report non-confidentially at a later date.
+If you choose to disclose confidentially, there are several options for receiving support and services.
+A student may also choose to disclose confidentially at first, and then report nonconfidentially at a later date.

-- Crisis Intervention and Sexual Violence Support Services, located in the Office of the Dean of Students, 541-346-3216 or 541-346-SAFE (7233) (after hours). - University Counseling Center, 541-346-3227 (after hours dial "1"); - University Health Center, 541-346-2770 (after hours dial "1") - Student Survivor Legal Services, 541-346-4666 - Ombuds Program, 541-346-6400
+- Crisis Intervention and Sexual Violence Support Services, located in the Office of the Dean of Students, 541-346-3216 or 541-346-SAFE (7233) (after hours). - University Counseling Services, 541-346-3227 (after hours dial "1"); - University Health Services, 541-346-2770 (after hours dial "1") - Student Survivor Legal Services, 541-346-4666 - Discrete Combuds Program, 541-346-6400